dancer1325/prometheus/docs/configuration/recording_rules.md

     * 💡about frequently needed OR computationally expensive expressions💡
       * precompute
         * -> | query, MUST faster
-      * save their result -- as a -- NEW set of time series
+      * save their result -- as a -- 👀NEW set of time series👀
   * uses
     * dashboards
       * Reason: 🧠query the SAME expression REPEATEDLY / EACH refresh🧠